Stand Up Paddle Boarding (SUP) Safari at the Basin Campground Ku-ring-gai Chase National Park

 - 1 hour Stand Up Paddle or Kayak Safari of the Basin estuary

-- 1 hour self guided (total 2 hour experience)
+- 1 hour self guided for you to explore on your own (total 2 hour paddle experience)

 - Safety brief and demonstration of how to use equipment